FinweLtd/orion360-sdk-basic-examples-android/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/12032146/18544086/c8a52096-7b3b-11e6-8feb-18a8569250b6.png)

-> Most examples use demo content that require an Android device that can decode and play FullHD (1920x1080p) video, or less.
-However, some examples may require 4k resolution (3840x1920).
-If your development device does not support 4k video, simply change the content URI to another one with smaller resolution (you can find plenty of demo content links from the *MainMenu* class).
+> Most examples use demo content that requires an Android device that can decode and play FullHD (1920x1080p) video, or less.
+However, a few examples may require UHD (3840x1920) resolution playback.
+If your development device does not support 4k UHD video, simply change the content URI to another one with smaller resolution (you can find plenty of demo content links from the *MainMenu* source code file).

 Example: Minimal Video Stream Player
 ------------------------------------